Two-Day Nikko Itinerary

 - Rafting: A more adventurous boat tour in Nikko is rafting.
 These rubber boats fit for 7-8 people following the waves and bumps of the river.

 It’s safe to say that Nikko is a beautiful place to visit outside of Tokyo.
-Please let us know if you found this Nikko itinerary useful!
+We look forward to visiting again in the fall!

 Leave A Reply!